kfrank/kfrank.github.io/_posts/2014-08-25-responsible-design.md

 ---
+layout: post
+title: Responsible Design
+date: 2014-08-25 14:32:51
+category: thoughts
 published: false
 ---

 ## Making deliberate choices

-2014 is going to be the year where we take a hard look at the types of projects we’re designing and ask ourselves is this providing significant good?.
+It's time we take a hard look at the types of projects we’re designing and ask ourselves is this providing significant good?.

 Throughout my career, I’ve only once been placed in a situation where I’ve had to ask myself how my designs were helping the motives of an organization I didn’t agree with.
 It ended up affecting the choices I made in how I designed and I was deliberately questioning the design decisions I was making not in a ‘will this layout be easier to read and digest’ sort of way, but a ‘is this design too good that it’ll give more power to an organization I stand against?’.